code-rover/UnityTCPClient/README.md

 UNITY TCP Client
 =====

-This is Simple TCP Client For the Unity TCP Client, Written in C#.
+This is Simple TCP Client For the Unity, Written in C#.
 It's based on .NetSocket.
 This Project to Show how to using C# socket in unity.